The Wicked Dreams of Paula Schultz

 The Wicked Dreams of Paula Schultz is a 1968 DeLuxe Color American comedy film directed by George Marshall and starring Elke Sommer, Bob Crane, Werner Klemperer, John Banner, and Leon Askin.
-The screenplay concerns an East German athlete who defects to the West by pole-vaulting over the Berlin Wall.
+The screenplay, by Albert E. Lewin, Nat Perrin and Burt Styler, concerns an East German athlete who defects to the West by pole-vaulting over the Berlin Wall.

 Plot

-Paula Schultz (Elke Sommer) has been preparing to compete in the Olympic Games, but instead pole-vaults over the Berlin Wall to freedom in West Germany.
+Paula Schultz has been preparing to compete in the Olympic Games, but instead pole-vaults over the Berlin Wall to freedom in West Germany.

-A black-market operator, Bill Mason (Bob Crane), hides her in the home of an old Army buddy, Herb Sweeney (Joey Forman), who now works for the CIA.
+A black-market operator, Bill Mason, hides her in the home of an old Army buddy, Herb Sweeney, who now works for the CIA.
 Bill is willing to hand her over for a price, to either side, so a disappointed Paula returns to East Germany with propaganda minister Klaus instead.
 At this point, Bill comes to his senses, realizes he loves her, then disguises himself as a female athlete to get Paula back.